Breadcrumb

 Autumn colours in New Zealand's Arrowtown

 This is a brilliant time if you’re looking for fewer crowds, mild weather, and some epic autumn colours.
 It’s also harvest time in wine regions, so wine lovers, take note!
-Autumn is the best time to visit as well if you’re a photographer looking for postcard worthy picture.
-The days are still relatively long, and the weather is usually cooler so you can still enjoy hiking and swimming without melting in the summer heat.
+Autumn is the best time to visit as well if you’re a photographer looking for postcard-worthy picture.
+The days are still relatively long, and the weather is usually cooler, so you can still enjoy hiking and swimming without melting in the summer heat.
 Regions such as Marlborough and Central Otago on the South Island are great in Autumn, especially if you’re a lover of wine.

 Winter (June to August)

 Winter in New Zealand is all about skiing and snowboarding.
 Queenstown, Wanaka, and Mt.
 Hutt in the South Island are your go-to spots for hitting the slopes.
 You’ll also find some cosy vibes, perfect for a quieter, more relaxed holiday.
-Winter starts in June, but if you’re after good snow you should definitely consider holding off until at least mid July, with the best snow arriving in August.
+Winter starts in June, but if you’re after good snow, you should definitely consider holding off until at least mid-July, with the best snow arriving in August.
 New Zealand has what some in the snow industry call a “late season”, with most of the big snow dumps happening late winter/early spring.
 If you’re keen on skiing a winter in New Zealand, head over to our partner site Ski New Zealand and check out some of our winter ski itineraries.
 Regions such as Otago and Canterbury are the best to visit in winter if you’re after skiing.

 Spring (September to November)

 Spring’s got a bit of everything, and it’s my personal favourite season here in New Zealand.
 Snow’s still lingering on the mountains, wildflowers are blooming, and the weather’s starting to warm up.
 It’s also less crowded, making it a good time for exploring.
-It’s one of the most picturesque times to visit New Zealand with everything in bloom and snow still capping the hills.
-Early spring you can enjoy skiing, with late spring seeing all the incredible hikes and mountain bike parks opening back up.
+It’s one of the most picturesque times to visit New Zealand, with everything in bloom and snow still capping the hills.
+Early in spring, you can enjoy skiing, with late spring seeing all the incredible hikes and mountain bike parks opening back up.
 If you’re just after the best weather conditions, want to experience a little bit of everything, or enjoy one of the quietest times of the year to visit, then spring is your best bet!
 Regions such as Nelson in the South Island or Rotorua in the North Island are excellent places to visit in spring.

 2. North Island or South Island?
 Or Both?